Maine Coons are some of the most popular cats in the US and the entire world has a bit of a fascination with these giant felines!

 Will these cat trees only work for Maine Coons?
 Absolutely not!
 If you’ve got a mixed cat household or big felines that aren’t Maine Coons, these cat trees still make a good option.

-But before we get into the individual reviews, let’s take a closer look at why Maine Coons need different cat trees and what you should look for when making a purchase.
+But before we get into the individual reviews, let’s take a closer look at why Maine Coons have different needs when it comes to cat towers and trees.

 What Makes Maine Coons Different?